What is Switchgear?

 Various forms of switching and protective devices have been developed.
 Thus switchgear can be taken as a general term covering a wide range of equipment concerned with the switching, protection, and control of various electrical equipment.

-Function of a Switchgear
+The function of a Switchgear

 Switchgear has to perform the functions of carrying, making and breaking the normal load current like a switch.